Ergberg/table-string/README.md

 So `tableString()` is a function originally inspired by `console.table()` but with the following main differences:

 * First, it doesn't output anything to the console, but returns a string.
-* More importantly its output looks less technical.
-It is aimed at simplifying the creation of meaningful tables for CLIs.
+* More importantly, its output looks less technical.
+It aims to simplify the creation of meaningful tables for CLIs.

 ## Purpose